 Bull Run Powerhouse Art Exhibit

 - T.W.
-Sullivan plant (still operating at Willamette Falls, since 1895)
+Sullivan plant (operating at Willamette Falls since 1895)

-- Hawley Pulp and Paper Company powerhouse (since demolished)
+- Hawley Pulp and Paper Company powerhouse (decommissioned and taken down to its foundation in 2008)

 - Bull Run Powerhouse, in Sandy.
 For history on the sale of the powerhouse, go to http://www.sandypost.com/news/story.php?story_id=126516228922232600